Are we doing enough? McMaster experts available to comment on recent cyberattacks

-Cyberattacks are becoming more of a common occurrence – with municipalities, libraries, and even government agencies falling victim.
+Newswise — Cyberattacks are becoming more of a common occurrence – with municipalities, libraries, and even government agencies falling victim.
 Are organizations doing enough to stay secure?
+McMaster experts are available to provide comment and context.

 Ridha Khedri is a professor of computing and software in the Faculty of Engineering and an expert on network security.
 He can comment on the importance of infrastructure designed with security in mind as well as the role of ongoing assessment of IT infrastructure and security compliance policies and procedures.